Skip to main content

 Image licensed under the Creative Commons Attribution 3.0 Brazil license

-Portuguese modules for 2025/26 are offered at Beginner, Elementary or Intermediate levels.
+Portuguese modules for 2025/26 are offered at Beginner level.

 Portuguese Language and Culture 1 (two weekly sessions over 2 semesters)